teijuan/heavensbake/collections/_films/robin-marian-intimity.md

 ---
 layout: film
 title: Robin and Marian's Intimity (No audio)
+excerpt: "A short film in celebration of Disney's Robin Hood's 50th Anniversary."
 description: "A short film in celebration of Disney's Robin Hood's 50th Anniversary.
 Marian receives her husband at home and they have some intimate moment at bed."
 date: 2023-05-27
 duration: 3m 28s